Revolutionary-Games/RevolutionaryWebApp/README.md

 For database dumping `pg_dump` needs to be installed.

-For redis, the user running ThriveDevCenter needs to be in the redis group or some other way read access needs to be arranged to the redis state file.
+For redis, the user running RevolutionaryWebApp needs to be in the redis group or some other way read access needs to be arranged to the redis state file.